Z-STATS

 Z-Stats - the treat

-To address the need for a better understanding of statistics,Westgard Web is pleased to introduce a new series of lessons by Dr. Madelon F. Zady from the Clinical Laboratory Science Program at the University of Louisville.
+To address the need for a better understanding of statistics,Westgard Web is pleased to introduce a new series of lessons by Dr. Madelon F. Zady, formerly from the Clinical Laboratory Science Program at the University of Louisville.
 We call this new series "Z-Stats" for Zady Statistics.
 It's unusual to find someone like Dr. Zady who has such a love of statistics, a dedication to making this subject understandable, and the ability to communicate mathematical concepts in a simple manner.
 That's the treat in store for you in this new series on statistics.

 Z-Stats - the treatment